cygon23/cygon23/README.md

 <br>

 hi am cygon23
-am front web developer with html,css bootscamp and java script as developing languages am looking for the experienced developeds to whom i will be shareing ideas about varius codes and design am available in varius social media
+am Full stack developer and security analyst accopained with skills such code review and secure codding Quite experirience with different projects and work as IT assitant at IAA am available for work also partiners also gaining further experience Lets exprore cyber world